observatorium/api/README.md

     	The number of concurrent requests that can buffered.
   -middleware.concurrent-request-limit int
-    	The limit that controls the number of concurrently processed requests across all tenants. (default 10000) -middleware.rate-limiter.grpc-address string
+    	The limit that controls the number of concurrently processed requests across all tenants. (default 10000) -middleware.rate-limiter.address value
+    	The address of the rate limiter.
+Only used when not using the gRPC nor "local" rate limiters.
+Can be repeated to specify multiple addresses (i.e. Redis Cluster.
+  -middleware.rate-limiter.grpc-address string
     	The gRPC Server Address against which to run rate limit checks when the rate limits are specified for a given tenant.
 If not specified, local, non-shared rate limiting will be used.
+Has precedence over other rate limiter options.
+  -middleware.rate-limiter.type string
+    	The type of rate limiter to use when not using a gRPC rate limiter.
+Options: 'local' (default), 'redis' (leaky bucket algorithm). (default "local")
   -rbac.config string
     	Path to the RBAC configuration file. (default "rbac.yaml") -server.read-header-timeout duration